Why Would Snapchat Send A Code?

 How does the verification process work?

-When a user attempts to log in to their Snapchat account from a new device or browser, Snapchat will send a verification code to the registered phone number or email address associated with the account.
+When a user attempts to log into their Snapchat account from a new device or browser, Snapchat will send a verification code to the associated mobile number or email address.
 The user must then enter this code into the app to confirm their identity and gain access to their account.

 What should I do if I receive a verification code but didn’t request one?

-If you receive a verification code from Snapchat but did not request one, it is crucial to take immediate action.
-This could be a sign that someone is attempting to gain unauthorized access to your account.
+If you receive a verification code from Snapchat but did not initiate the request, it is crucial to take immediate action.
+This could be a sign that someone is trying to gain unauthorized access to your account.
 In such cases, it is recommended to change your password immediately and enable two-factor authentication for added security.

 In conclusion, Snapchat’s decision to send verification codes is a proactive step towards enhancing user account security.
 By implementing this measure, Snapchat aims to protect its users’ personal information and prevent unauthorized access.
 It is essential for users to remain vigilant and take appropriate action if they receive a verification code unexpectedly.